Louis-CharlesBiron/canvasDotEffect/readme.md

     CVS.startLoop()
 ```

-# Features
-- Effects based on distances (distance ratio)
-- TODO

 # Class descriptions
-This following sections are a short documentation of each class, basically what it does and what are the most important aspects of it.
+The following sections are a short documentation of each class, basically what it does and what are the most important aspects of it.

 # Canvas

-The Canvas class is the core of the projet.
-It manages the main loop, the window listners, the delta time, the html canvas element, all the canvas objects and much more.
+The Canvas class is the core of the project.
+It manages the main loop, the window listeners, the delta time, the HTML canvas element, all the canvas objects, and much more.

 #### **The Canvas constructor takes the following parameters:**
 ###### - `new Canvas(cvs, loopingCallback, frame, settings)`